maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-3.md

 **Video Script Prompt**

 **Objective:**
-"To introduce Leonardo da Vinci and explain how historical crises, particularly the plague, spurred the need for radical new thinking in urban design."
+"To tell the story of _why_ Leonardo da Vinci felt the need to design a new city, framing the **plague** as the 'inciting incident' that sparked his innovative quest."

 **Target Vocabulary:**
 "This video covers the introduction and the historical context that motivated Leonardo."